endangeredoxen/fivecentplots/fivecentplots/doc/_build/html/_sources/index.rst.txt

 |

-**4. Extras (JMP-style plots that would be tedious to recreate every time in raw code)**
+**4. JMP-style plots that would be tedious to create every time in raw code**

+   With the development of **pandas**, statistical analysis in Python can rival or surpass that of popular commercial software packages like JMP.
+However, JMP has several plotting platforms that are very useful and would be tedious to create from scratch in Python.  **fivecentplot** handles all of this work so you don't have to, allowing you to create beautiful *and often more flexible* JMP-style plots with a single function call.
+Examples include:

-   * Boxplots with grouping labels:
+   * Boxplots with grouping labels (i.e., variability charts):

-      Although matplotlib has a boxplot function, it is not easy to group data into multiple, labeled subgroups.
+      While there are boxplot functions in Python plotting libraries, it is not easy to group data into multiple, *labeled* subgroups.
 Borrowing inspiration from the `variability chart in JMP <http://www.jmp.com/support/help/Variability_Gauge_Charts.shtml>`_,
-      fivecentplots extends matplotlib's boxplot routine to make this possible.
+      **fivecentplots** makes this possible.

    * Grouped facet grid plots:

       Like JMP's `grouped overlay plots <http://www.jmp.com/support/help/Additional_Examples_of_the_Overlay_Plot_Platform.shtml#192569>`_,
       take any multi-variate DataFrame and separate it into grids of plots, each represeting a unique combination of factors

 |